-Kodj (axe)Collection Highlights | Updated 2 years ago Kodj (axe) Image copyright of WA Museum Artist unknown, Noongar.
-Kodj were only made by Noongar peoples of the South west.
-Two scrapers of dolerite were fastened to the wooden handle using Xanthorrhoea resin.
-The scrapers were positioned so that one side is sharp for cutting, the other blunt for hammering or pounding.
-Kodj were also used to make hand and footholds in tree trunks to aid in the search for wild honey, birds’ eggs and possums.
-Collected by Alfred Waylen in the early 1830s.
-The kodj Donated by Bill Bunbury 1985.
+Kodj (axe)Collection Highlights | Updated 2 years ago Kodj (axe) Image copyright of WA Museum Artist unknown, Nyoongar.
+Kodj were only made by Nyoongar peoples of the South west.
+Two dolerite stone tools, called scrapers, were fastened to the wooden handle using Xanthorrhoea resin.
+There are two kodj styles–one, like this kodj, includes two scrapers positioned to provide sharp cutting edges; the other has one sharp cutting edge, and a “blocky” shape for hammering or pounding.
+Before the late 1820s kodj were used to make hand and footholds in tree trunks to aid in the search for possums and birds’ eggs.
+They continued in use after colonisation, until metal axes became accessible and favoured.
+A new food resource, also accessible using kodj-cut hand and foot holds, was honey from the hives of European bees, brought to the colony by early settlers after 1830.
+These distinctive tools were highly sought after collectibles by visiting travellers, explorers, and colonists.
+Kodj are found in international museum collections including the British Museum.
+Collected by Alfred Waylen in the early 1830s, donated by Bill Bunbury in 1985.
 Aboriginal cultures collection View the discussion thread.